 Ethical and professional standards are observed.

-ISOC, Civil Society :Ethical and professional standards are observed.
+ISOC, Civil Society :Ethical and professional standards should be explored in search of a common vision and understanding .

-The importance of further development of national and regional policy, legal and regulatory initiatives and approaches to pay specific attention to youth, women, poor, persons with disabilities and indigenous people when addressing the range of issues that impact their ability to benefit from the opportunities of ICTs and the Society
+The importance of further development of appropriate national and regional policy, legal and regulatory initiatives and approaches including multistakeholder public-private partnerships to pay specific attention to youth, women, poor, persons with disabilities and indigenous people when addressing the range of issues that impact their ability to benefit from the opportunities of ICTs and the inclusive Information and Knowledge Society (ies) is recognised..

-ISOC, Civil Society: The importance of further development of appropriate national and regional policy, legal and regulatory initiatives and approaches including multistakeholder public-private partnerships to pay specific attention to youth, women, poor, persons with disabilities and indigenous people when addressing the range of issues that impact their ability to benefit from the opportunities of ICTs and the inclusive Information and Knowledge Society (ies) is recognised..
+ISOC, Civil Society: The importance of further development of appropriate national and regional frameworks and approaches including multistakeholder public-private partnerships to pay specific attention to youth, women, poor, persons with disabilities and indigenous people when addressing the range of issues that impact their ability to benefit from the opportunities of ICTs and the inclusive Information and Knowledge Society (ies) is recognised..

-Canada, Government: The importance of further development of appropriate national and regional policy, legal and regulatory initiatives and approaches including multistakeholder public-private partnerships to pay specific attention to youth, women, poor, persons with disabilities and indigenous people when addressing the range of issues that impact their ability to benefit from the opportunities of ICTs and the inclusive Information and Knowledge Society (ies) is recognised..
+Canada, Government: The importance of further development of appropriate national and regional policy, initiatives and approaches including multistakeholder public-private partnerships to pay specific attention to youth, women, poor, persons with disabilities and indigenous people when addressing the range of issues that impact their ability to benefit from the opportunities of ICTs and the inclusive Information and Knowledge Society (ies) is recognised..

-information society.
+Indigenous and traditional knowledge are pathways to develop innovative processes and strategies for locally-appropriate sustainable development is supported.
+This knowledge is integral to a cultural complex that also encompasses language, systems of classification, resource use practices, social interactions, ritual and spirituality.
+These unique ways of knowing are important facets of the world’s cultural diversity, and provide a foundation for comprehensive knowledge society.

-accessibility issues in the public procurement policies and in international regulatory fora.
+Accessibility issues are incorporated in the public procurement policies and in international regulatory fora.

-Increased involvement of all stakeholders in leveraging the transformative potential of ICT and a better and more sustainable socio-economic development in order to reach an inclusive and people-centered Information societySociety.
+There is increased involvement of all stakeholders in leveraging the transformative potential of ICT and a better and more sustainable socio-economic development in order to reach an inclusive and people-centered inclusive Information and Knowledge Society (ies) .
+All persons have a voice in the development of policies that are important to them, as different marginalized and disadvantaged groups have different needs

 ISOC, Civil Society: There is increased involvement of all stakeholders in leveraging the transformative potential of ICT and a better and more sustainable socio-economic development in order to reach an inclusive and people-centered inclusive Information and Knowledge Society (ies) .
-All persons have a voice in the development of policies that are important to them, as different marginalized and disadvantaged groups have different needs
+All persons are empowered to participate in the open and distributed Internet governance model in order to contribute to policies that are important to them, as different marginalized and disadvantaged groups have different needs

+There is increased participation of youth in decision-making processes as vital ingredient for improving democracy

-Training and capacity building in ICTs, including media and information literacy be available to help users develop their abilities to evaluate and interact with online information resources.
+Training and capacity building in ICTs, including media and information literacy are available to help users develop their abilities to evaluate and interact with online information resources.

-ISOC, Civil Society: Training and capacity building in ICTs, including media and information literacy are available to help users develop their abilities to evaluate and interact with online information resources.
+ISOC, Civil Society: Training and capacity building in ICTs supported by all stakeholders, including media and information literacy are available to help users develop their abilities to evaluate and interact with online information resources.

-.An enabling environment with adequate market reforms spur competition and improve access to ICTs by making them more affordable.
+An enabling environment with adequate market, legislative and regulatory reforms would spur competition and improve access to ICTs by making them more affordable.
+This does not only have the potential to transform the lives of citizens and societies but also to help marginalized persons with disabilities and indigenous people, expanding the rights and possibilities for them and their societies.